trippingrobot/arsa/README.md

 # Arsa Python SDK

 Welcome to the Arsa Python SDK.
-This sdk will help to deploy your api to Arsa by providing a wrapper around your Swagger file and simple conventions to point your endpoints to your application logic.
+This sdk will help to create and deploy your api to Arsa.
+Simply wrap your route endpoints with Arsa generators and code your application logic.
+In one command deploy your api to arsa.io and you're done.

 ## Quick Start Guide